 Directed by: Stuart Rosenberg

-Likens and her sister Jenny were left in the care of Gertrude Baniszewski by their family.
-Baniszewski, along with her children and some neighborhood boys, took to abusing the Likens girls.
-They tied Likens up, scalded her with boiling water, put out cigarettes on her, and on at least two occasions, she was sexually brutalized with objects like soda bottles.
+In 1965, the migrant Likens parents left Sylvia and her sister, Jenny, in the care of Gertrude Baniszewski.
+Baniszewski, along with her children and some neighborhood boys, reportedly tied Sylvia up, scalded her with boiling water, put out cigarettes on her, and on at least two occasions, sexually brutalized her with objects like soda bottles.

 Actors: Catherine Mary Stewart, William Atherton, Mark Margolis, Jack Ketchum, Michael Zegen, + more